martin-sicho/genui-docker/README.md

 ### Enabling GPUs in Docker

-If you have an NVIDIA gpu, you can use the [NVIDIA Container Toolkit](https://github.com/NVIDIA/nvidia-docker) to build a worker image that will expose your GPUs to the processes inside the container.
+If you have NVIDIA graphics cards, you can use the [NVIDIA Container Toolkit](https://github.com/NVIDIA/nvidia-docker) to build a worker image that will expose your GPUs to the processes inside the container.
 The first step is to install [nvidia-container-runtime](https://nvidia.github.io/nvidia-container-runtime/) on your host.
 In order to use the runtime from docker-compose, you will have to set it as the default runtime for the Docker daemon.
 Edit or create the `/etc/docker/daemon.json` on your system and add the following:

 ```json